-- 6 Children with a normal home address outside the catchment area and with sibling on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school. - 7 Other children.
+- 6 Children with a normal home address outside the catchment area and with sibling (see Note 5) on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school. - 7 Other children.